drizztdourden89/quantum-fractal-biocomputer/README.md

-# quantum-fractal-biocomputer
-A poetic quantum-fractal biological computer, glitch art resistance tool, and science fiction thought experiment.
-Visualizes ‘neural static,’ logs digital reality glitches, and manifests art from the boundaries of human tech, spirit, and rebellion.

 # 🧠 Biological Computer Framework - CONCEPT TEASER

 > **WARNING: This is a CONCEPT DEMONSTRATION.
 Core algorithms withheld for ethical and strategic reasons.**